+Issue – a pre-change process used to define and assess an issue(s) and/or solution(s).

+Issue Group – a group established from the Standing List of Experts to consider an Issue.

+Issue Report – a report summarising one or more Issues, any Issue Group conclusions and recommendations.

 Market Index Data Provider (MIDP) – particular entity which is responsible for making available Market Index Data in respect of each Settlement Period as defined in the BSC.